Blogger, Tech Lover, Just Me

 I stepped out of my comfort zone to enter a field while holding no STEM qualifications and after being diagnosed with dyslexia, dyspraxia and Attention Deficit Hyperactive Disorder (ADHD).
-After successfully passing the assessments to earn an interview opportunity, I received a job offer for a Junior Software Engineer role with BT Group to be based in Belfast.
+After successfully passing the assessments to earn an interview opportunity, I received a job offer for a Software Engineer role with BT Group to be based in Belfast.

 What I Believe

 Since entering tech in March 2019, I advocate for the importance of black representation and a desire to see tech companies demonstrate a workforce that represents the many different colours, faiths and the neurodiversity of our world.

 I have received many accolades in my career so far simply for sharing my voice while bringing inspiration to others on my journey through the industry.

 My accolades since entering the tech industry in March 2019 include:

 - Named as one of the CDIS (Congolese Diaspora Impact Summit) Rising Leaders 2020

 - Winner of the WeAreTechWomen Tech Women 100 Award 2020

 - Nominated for the Rising Technologist Award at the Booking.com Technology Playmaker Awards 2020